Research directions are the general, abstract topics on which we work. We conduct concrete research projects under these directions.

 The term "optimization algorithms" implies a plural, and there are already many different families of algorithms, including exact methods, heuristics, metaheuristics sub-families such as evolutionary computation and swarm intelligence, as well as local search and hybrid algorithms.
 Each of these families contains dozens of general and specialized algorithms.
 We want to know how we can find out which method is best for which problem and when and why.
 First, using the best algorithm will give us the best solutions, which is what we want.
 Knowing why an algorithm is best could help us to create even better ones.
 Thus, benchmarking of optimization algorithms in a statistically sound, robust, and ideally automatic way seems to be an important topic to me.
 Yet it is entirely under-represented in literature.
 We want to emphasize how important it is, as for practical applications of optimization, we simply need to know that we are using the best and most reliable methods.

 Distributed computing is the huge field of applications that involve multiple computers connected over a network.
 This includes cloud computing, service-oriented architectures (SOAs, sensor networks, the internet of things, and the internet in general.
-It is thus an area of computer science which touches almost every aspect of our daily life, ranging from providing the news that we consume, the apps we use for ordering products, to the infrastructure that powers [[enterprise application environments and even the sensors, networks, and controllers enabling the Industry 4.0, i.e., the next evolutionary step of our industry.
-Now this, at first glance, has nothing to do with optimization.
+It is thus an area of computer science which touches almost every aspect of our daily life, ranging from providing the news that we consume, the apps we use for ordering products, to the infrastructure that powers enterprise application environments and even the sensors, networks, and controllers.
+Distributed computing is thus also a key technology to enable a high degree of automation as required for realizing concepts such as Industry 4.0 and Made in China 2025 [中国制造2025], i.e., the next evolutionary step of our industry.
+This has been widely recognized and is targeted with frameworks such as Internet Plus [互联网+].
+At first glance, it may seem as this has nothing to do with optimization.
 But only at first glance, because we do not just want to build such systems, we want to build them to be efficient, robust, and cheap both in construction and maintenance.

 Thus, for every of the above-mentioned topics, various questions arise, such as: How can networks be designed to be as robust and fast but also as cheap as possible?
-Where should we put sensors for a reliable, complete surveillance at a low cost?
+Where should we put sensors for a reliable, complete surveillance at a low cost and how can they kept alive via efficient routing?
 How should we best assign resources in a cloud?
-How can we design robust and self-healing and automatically (optimally) configuring SOAs?
+How can we design robust and self-healing and automatically (optimally) configuring Service-Oriented Architectures?